 Bring water to a simmer in a small saucepan.
 Do not boil. you should see small bubbles only.
 Stir in dried stevia leaves and remove from heat.
 Cover and let steep for 40 minutes.
 Strain out leaves.
 Pour into a clean glass jar, cover and store in refrigerator for up to two weeks.
 Yields approximately 1/2 cup extract.

 Mountain Rose Herbs stocks both stevia seeds for planting and dried stevia leaves.
 They also carry an assortment of bottles, droppers and supplies.
+Plus, if you buy through my site, I get a small affiliate payment.
+(Thank you!)

 If you’ve been thinking of trying something new in the garden, or you use a lot of stevia and would like to save some money by growing your own, I encourage you to give stevia a try.
 It’s really quite easy to grow once you get the seeds started, and my plants are over two years old and still producing.
 My only regret is that I didn’t learn how to make the extract sooner and save myself some money.
 As always, remember to share this post far and wide if you like it, because I’ve got no advertising budget.